campudus/vertx-json-schema-validator/README.md

 Vertx module to validate JSON against a schema (see http://json-schema.org/)

-This module relies internally on the Java implementation of JSON-Schema by Francis Galiegue (see https://github.com/fge/json-schema-validator), licensed under the [LGPLv3](https://github.com/fge/json-schema-validator/blob/master/src/main/resources/LICENSE).
+This module relies internally on the Java implementation of JSON-Schema by Francis Galiegue (see https://github.com/fge/json-schema-validator), licensed under the [LGPLv3](https://github.com/fge/json-schema-validator/blob/master/LICENSE) and [ASL 2.0](https://github.com/fge/json-schema-validator/blob/master/LICENSE).
 So if you use this module, don't forget to give credit to Francis.

 ## Requirements
-* Vert.x 2.1M1+
+* Vert.x 2.1.x

 ##Installation
-`vertx install com.campudus~json-schema-validator~1.0.0`
+`vertx install com.campudus~json-schema-validator~1.1.0`

 ## Configuration